Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 If the officer determines that there is no probable cause that a crime was committed, the officer is required to complete a police report reflecting the evidence collected and the reasons for not making an arrest.
 A report number will be given the victim along with information about finding safety.
 The victim has a right to receive a copy of the offense report as prepared by the officer.
 A victim who does not call 911 may later make a report of a domestic violence incident with the appropriate policing agency at the FJC.

 Knoxville offers a unique opportunity for victims of domestic violence, their families, and their attorneys.
 Since 2006 the City and County have operated the Knoxville FJC at the Randall E. Nichols Building at 400 Harriet Tubman Avenue.
-Co-located at this building visitors will find the Knox County Sheriff Office (“KCSO”) Family Crisis Unit, the Knoxville Police Department (“KPD”) Family Crimes Unit, University of Tennessee interns, Legal Aid of East Tennessee (“LAET”), an Assistant District Attorney General, and Tennessee Child Protective Services (“DCS”), as well as advocates from shelters, Helen Ross McNabb, and the YWCA.
+Co-located at this building visitors will find the Knox County Sheriff Office (“KCSO”) Family Crisis Unit, the Knoxville Police Department (“KPD”) Special Crimes Unit, Legal Aid of East Tennessee (“LAET”), an Assistant District Attorney General, and Tennessee Child Protective Services (“DCS”), as well as advocates from shelters, Helen Ross McNabb, and the YWCA.
 In addition, the FJC partners with approximately 55 other community agencies that may provide services to victims of domestic violence.
 Having all of these agencies in a single location means a victim need only go to one place for assistance.

 Investigators or detectives who are responsible for conducting investigations of all family crimes, including child abuse, neglect and rape, staff the policing agencies and the DCS units.
 In addition, the policing agencies (KPD and KCSO) have advocates on site every day.